 This whole year, immunity is what we talked about!
 It is a word everyone is aware of.
 With a strong immune system, you have a better chance of fighting off colds, coughs, and other disease-causing microorganisms.
 In medical terms, immunity is the capability of multicellular organisms to resist harmful microorganisms.

-Our body is so much exposed to these chemicals that now they do not react to basic antibiotics.
-The days are not far when you will get two menu cards in the restaurants, one for the organic food and the other for inorganic.
+Our body is so much exposure to these chemicals that now they do not react to basic antibiotics.
+The days are not far when you will get two menu cards in the restaurants, one for organic food and the other for inorganic.